CamK06/Discord-IRC-Sharp/README.md

 Once your configuration file is populated with all of the correct info, run the program once more.
 It should output info about finding the Discord channels, joining IRC, etc. If instead you get a message stating that it failed to connect to IRC, Discord, or find channels, double check that all values in your configuration are correct.

 If the problem persists and you're absolutely sure your configuration is correct, [open an issue](https://github.com/CamK06/Discord-IRC-Sharp/issues/new) providing as much information as possible.

+**Note:**
+If you have the "useWebhooks" config option enabled, you do NOT need to manually make webhooks.
+The bot will make them for you, so ensure it has the proper permissions to do so.

 ## Building
 1. Clone the repo: ``git clone https://github.com/CamK06/Discord-IRC-Sharp``